 Free or reduced lunch: A student who is economically needy according to Federal guidelines of household size and income.
 Exceptional Student Education (ESE): A student who has special learning needs and is given special help in school.
+Giftedenss is also considered an exceptionality, but not a disability.
+A student who has shown or has the potential for showing exceptional intellectual abilities is considered gifted (measured by a score that is 2 or more standard deviations above the norm on an approved intelligence test).

-Limited English Proficient (LEP): A student whose home language is one other than

-English, and who is below the average English proficiency level of English speaking students of the same age and grade.
+Limited English Proficient (LEP): A student whose home language is one other than English, and who is below the average English proficiency level of English speaking students of the same age and grade.